PietroCaforio/KNNClassifier/README.md

 The dataset I used is a list of classified news documents from http://qwone.com/~jason/20Newsgroups/. \
 If you don't know how the knn algorithm works: https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm .\
 Basically it finds the first k (with k being an arbitrary natural number wisely chosen) nearest documents and selects the category based on the frequency it occurs on those first k docs. \
-There's many ways to implement a metric for documents, I'v implemented two: Cosine similarity and the Euclidean distance. \
+There's many ways to implement a metric for documents, I've implemented two:
+- Cosine similarity
+- Euclidean distance. \
 The Euclidean distance has some problems because is not simmetric so it doesn't really work properly as it should. \

 Compile: